Edmondchong/Edmond_Project_4/README.md

-# Edmond's Project 4 DEMO
+# Edmond Chong's Project 4 DEMO

 ### ⚠️The "Complete Project" – with full training pipelines is KEPT PRIVATE to prevent unauthorized copying on the PUBLIC INTERNET.